Designing trust, transparency, and decision architecture for an AI agent that generates expert-facing recommendations.

 I designed an initial low-fi based on the understanding:

 I diagnosed this as a product category conflict, not a design feedback issue.
-To make the implications concrete, I mapped both directions against five business dimensions:
+To make the implications of each direction concrete and comparable, I mapped both architectures against five business dimensions that would be directly affected by the choice:

 Competitive risk assessment of the search architecture: